This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - abuse of dominance leads to a fine ranging from €30,000 to €300,000.

-As per a new law (May 2016), criminal violations in case of horizontal violations (cartels) are eliminated in case of leniency or settlement (see below section), provided the accused undertakings have paid off any fines imposed by the HCC.
+As per a law enacted in May 2016, criminal violations in the case of horizontal violations (cartels) are eliminated in the case of leniency or settlement (see sections on leniency and settlement, below), provided the accused undertakings have paid off any fines imposed by the HCC.

 The appeal does not suspend the payment of the fine imposed or the enforcement of other conditions or remedies imposed by the opposed decision.
 The court, however, may suspend enforcement, totally or in part, conditionally or unconditionally, in extreme cases such as a clearly unfounded decision or the complete inability of the undertaking or undertakings to pay the fine.
 A provision – strongly contested as unconstitutional – limits the authority of the court to suspend the fine by 80 per cent.